-There are several methods which culminate what the best access control system is for a business, whether they should have it be an on premise server that houses the database, or should they have this be in the cloud?
-There are other options to consider like mobile credentials.
-There are several different options and it really comes down to having a security consultant sit down with a business and understanding what their business model is and what their security precautions are.
-Having the right access control system shaped for your business is just a click away.
+Several variables add up to the best access control system for a business, whether they should have an on-premise server that houses the database or in the cloud.
+There are other options to consider, like mobile credentials.
+There are several different options.
+It comes down to having a security consultant sit down with a potential client and understand their business model and their security needs.
+Having the right access control system shaped for your business is just a click away with Umbrella Technologies.

 Different Types of Access Control

-In layman’s terms, there is an on premise capability.
-The access control server would be housing all of the credential databases on site.
+For starters, there are on-premise access control systems.
+The access control server would be housing all of the credential databases on-site.
 This is a physical server that would be located on the company premises and that manages the credentials.
-It communicates to the door controllers which actually operates the doors.
-The open alternative to that is having a cloud based system.
+It then communicates to the door controllers, which operate the doors.
+The open alternative to an on-premise system includes a cloud-based system.

-We get a varying degree of opinions of cost and what it really costs to manage an on-premise server or host services in the cloud.
-Whether it’s access control systems or databases, any other type of enterprise solution is really trending toward cloud management and access control coasted in the cloud and is a really strong fit for a lot of businesses, even when they have multiple locations.
-They don’t have to have a central database, which has a single point of failure to control multiple locations.
-So, they don’t have to have a central database, which has a single point of failure to control multiple locations.
+We get a varying degree of opinions of what it costs to manage an on-premise server or host services in the cloud.
+Whether it’s access control systems or databases, most enterprise solutions are trending toward cloud management in the 21st Century.
+Access control systems hosted in the cloud can be a solid fit for many businesses, especially when they have multiple locations.

-We are seeing a lot of trends going to the cloud.
-This has also really reduced cost if you measure the number of credentials that a business door access control system would have versus physical locations, amount of doors, and people that a system like this would supply.
+This cloud management has also reduced cost if you measure the number of credentials that a business door access control system would have, against physical locations, amount of doors, and people that a system like this would supply.

 The Most Important Commercial Security System Components